Home > MR2

 The JR filter replaces the existing air filter and associated boxes and ducting.
 This guide details the process for early Mk1 MR2s which have all the boxes and ducting in the engine bay, but the process is similar (and similarly easy) for later cars that have the air filter and ducting in the rear boot.

-You will only need basic tools to carry out this job: a socket set and some screwdrivers!
+Only basic tools are required for this job: a socket set and some screwdrivers.
 The socket set should include an extension, and

 optionally a universal joint, as some of the air filter ducting bolts are a little awkward to get at.

 The original air intake system consists of an air intake duct that picks up air forward of the battery and routes it around to the air filter box behind the battery.
 Air is also fed via a foam hose branching off the intake duct to a plastic box fitted to the bottom of the air filter box.
-This appears to be a resonator box.
-The air filter box is attached to front panel which has attachments for the intake duct and for connection of a rubber pipe feeding filtered air to the throttle body at the end of the T-VIS system.
+This appears to be a resonator box, but confirmation would be appreciated.
+The air filter box is attached to a front panel which has attachments for the intake duct and for connection of a rubber pipe feeding filtered air to the throttle body at the end of the T-VIS system.

 UK cars have an idle-up valve connected to the air filter box and T-VIS unit with a couple of rubber tubes.
 The function of this valve is